Duckifo/kommentar.nvim/README.md

 ## about

-kommentar.nvim ( simpe comment divider .nvim ) is a plugin for neovim that can split up code by creating long ascii art comments with labels.
+kommentar.nvim is a plugin for neovim that can split up code by creating long ascii art comments with labels.
 These comments are generated from `formats` which defines the style of the comment.